GoodCartel/Land/README.md

 This project is a training project to learn the basics of developing smart contracts.

 This documentation is meant to introduce various parts of the Ethereum ecosystem and its most common coding language, Solidity.
-You do not need to understand everything written here to be able to write smart contracts, but the more you understand the better smart contract developer you become.
+You do not need to understand everything written here to be able to write smart contracts.

 ## What are smart contracts